wujiaqi06/SGV-caller/README.md

-Manual for SGV-caller, SARS-CoV-2 genome variation caller
+# Manual for SGV-caller, SARS-CoV-2 genome variation caller

+## Jiaqi Wu and So Nakagawa
-Jiaqi Wu and So Nakagawa
+### Jiaqi Wu and So Nakagawa